stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="create-custom-data"></a>
 ### Create Custom Data

-Whenever you create an account or a group, an empty `customData` resource is created for that account or group automatically - you do not need to explicitly execute a request to create it.
+Whenever you create an Stormpath resource, an empty `customData` resource is created for that resource automatically - you do not need to explicitly execute a request to create it.

-However, it is often useful to populate custom data at the same time you create an account or group.
-You can do this by embedding the `customData` directly in the account or group resource.
+However, it is often useful to populate custom data at the same time you create a resource.
+You can do this by embedding the `customData` directly in the resource.
 For example:

 **Example Create Account with Custom Data**